mxli417/course-ds-base/README.md

 ### 5.4.
 Comparing experiments and metrics tracking with dvc

-- cumbersome, not as straightforward as mlflow, for example
+- need specific lines in the dvc.yaml, not as straightforward as mlflow, for example
 - allows versioning differences in metrics / tracking
--
+- plotting functions can handle csv files and also be used to generate the diff between different runs
+- handy, but need a son-specified underlying template for specific data sources
+- dvc then takes the template and the source & generates html pages from that
+- these can be stored as png/jpg files

 ## OT: